-Faculty members are responsible for creating online courses assigned to them and for teaching those courses within a semester of the academic calendar.
-The MLC Bookstore will contact faculty members to get their textbook information for prospective and newly enrolled students.
-A current syllabus is required for each course that is available for students, and the syllabus is submitted to the Office of Graduate Studies and Continuing Education.
-Instructors need to make arrangements to be available to students online by creating an "office" online and checking that posting regularly.
-Grades are submitted online within ten days after the conclusion of a course.
-In addition, faculty members attend the graduation exercise and attend graduate faculty meetings.
-The faculty has the privilege and responsibility to serve on committees and to voice opinions on issues at meetings.
+- Faculty members are responsible for creating online courses assigned to them and for teaching those courses within a semester of the academic calendar. - The MLC Bookstore will contact faculty members to get their textbook information for prospective and newly enrolled students. - A current syllabus is required for each course that is available for students.
+The syllabus is submitted to the Office of Graduate Studies and Continuing Education. - Instructors must arrange to be available to students by creating an online "office" and checking postings regularly. - Grades are submitted online within ten days after the conclusion of a course.
+In addition, faculty members attend the graduation exercise and attend graduate faculty meetings. - The faculty has the privilege and responsibility to serve on committees and to voice opinions on issues at meetings.